-In the event of an emergency, natural disaster or other uncontrollable event, Aequor will continue to provide service to you through our network from a location where phones and computers are functional.
-Aequor will do everything possible to support you in meeting your needs during crisis situation(s).
+In the event of an emergency, natural disaster or other uncontrollable event, Aequor will continue to provide service to you and the location where phones and computers are functional.
+Aequor will do everything possible to support you in meeting your needs during crisis(s).
 A copy of our Emergency Management Plan is available upon request.

-Work Related Injuries and/or Exposures
+Work Related Injuries and/or Exposures.

-Aequor provides Workers Compensation insurance for its employees as required by law.
-It is our philosophy that if an employee is injured while at work, we intend to assist that employee to return to work as soon as possible.
-The employee is obligated to report a work-related injury to Aequor as soon as possible.
-An Injury Report Form needs to be completed by the employee as soon as possible after the injury.
+Aequor provides Workers Compensation insurance for its Employees as required by law.
+It is our philosophy that if an Employee is injured while at work, we intend to assist that Employee to return to work as soon as possible.
+The Employee is obligated to report a work-related injury to Aequor as soon as possible.
+An Injury Report Form needs to be completed by the Employee as soon as possible after the injury.

-Depending on the severity of the injury and when the injury is reported will determine where a physician will see the employed the case of an emergency situation, the employee is advised to go to the emergency room.
-If it is not an emergency situation, Aequor will advise the employee where to seek medical help.
-The injury will be reported to the worker's compensation insurance provider who will manage the employees' return to work.
+Depending on the severity of the injury and when the injury is reported will determine where a physician will see the Employee.

+• In the case of an emergency, the Employee is advised to go to the emergency room.
+If it is not an emergency situation, Aequor will advise the Employee where to seek medical help.
+The injury will be reported to the worker's compensation insurance provider who will manage the Employees' return to work.